 Phase 1 of project will include the playing field, lights and seating on the east side.
 Phase 2 will include more seating on the west side and a building that will include locker rooms, a training room, equipment room, coaches' offices, concession stands, rest rooms and a press box.
 Plans for the complex also include a practice field immediately west of the stadium.

-Utah soccer traveled to Germany for three matches during a 10-day stretch in mid-May.
+Utah soccer traveled to Germany for three matches during a 10-day stretch in May 2017.
 The Utes traveled to a number of cities including Frankfurt, Munich and Augsburg while also making a jaunt into the Alps.
 Utah played matches against SC Opel 06 Ru¨sselheim, MTV Dießen and FC Staad.
 The team also took in a Bundesliga match between FC Augsburg and Hamburger SV, visited a TSV Hoffenheim practice at its training ground, and took a tour of the Allianz Arena, home of German champion Bayern Munich.